-The client wanted to create a brick-style boundary wall as part of an extensive overhaul of this residential property in Sydney’s North Shore, involving the construction of a council crossover driveway and the installation of artificial turf to create additional parking space.
-The client wanted a solid, masonry-style wall with an iron fencing feature that would compliment the rest of the property.
+The client wanted to create a brick-style boundary wall with classical fencing features as part of an extensive overhaul of this residential property in Sydney’s North Shore.
+The project included the construction of a council crossover driveway and the installation of artificial turf to create an additional parking space.
+The client wanted a solid, masonry-style wall with iron fencing to compliment the rest of the property.

 In addition to mirroring the appearance of a masonry structure, the adaptability of the EstateWall means that it can incorporate classical fencing features such as horizontal slats or timber palings in the same way as a traditional brick wall.
 In the case of this particular property, the client chose to add a custom-produced spear-top iron fence to the wall, conferring it with a distinguished appearance that was consistent with the architectural design of the house itself.

-The final result was an aesthetically pleasing wall that is firm and sturdy in appearance, and all but indistinguishable from a traditional masonry wall to the naked eye.
+The final result was an aesthetically pleasing wall with classical fencing features.
+The firm and sturdy appearance makes it indistinguishable from a traditional masonry wall to the naked eye.
 Another key advantage of the EstateWall is its low cost and ease of installation compared to traditional brick.
 Dispensing the need for deep footings or complex engineering, the installer managed to erect the entire wall within days, as compared to at least two weeks needed for a masonry structure of the same dimensions.
 According to the client, this helped reduce the cost of the wall to as little as half that for a traditional brick option, saving her as much as $10,000.